Safaid-Ansari/Safaid-Ansari/README.md

 - 👀 I’m interested in Coding World
 - 🙌 I love Coding ❤
 - 🌱 I’m currently BCA From Jamia Hamdard New Delhi
-- 💞️ Knownledge in different Languages like :  C/HTML/CSS/JavaScript/Java
+- 💞️ Knowledge in different Languages like :  C/HTML/CSS/JavaScript/Java
 - 👍 I try to learn New Technology 😍

 <!---